clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 :question:
-Have a look at the quality scores, what do you think is happening here?
+Have a look at the the characters in the quality row, what do you think is happening here?

 !!! question "Question 2"